 UnitedHealthcare initially denies the SNF admission.
 The denial notice cites internal criteria stating that Robert can be discharged home with home health rehabilitation services rather than requiring inpatient SNF.

 Robert's family contacts the discharge planning team and asks for an appeal.
-The team consults with GeorgiaCares (1-866-552-4464) and learns about the new 42 CFR 422.138 coverage criteria standardization.
-Under Original Medicare coverage rules, Robert's case clearly meets the criteria for SNF admission: he had a qualifying 3-day hospital stay, his physician certifies that he requires skilled care (physical therapy and occupational therapy) on a daily basis, and the skilled care is medically reasonable and necessary.
+The team consults with GeorgiaCares (1-866-552-4464) and learns about the 2024 coverage-criteria standardization.
+Under Original Medicare coverage rules, Robert's case clearly meets the criteria for SNF admission: he had a qualifying inpatient hospital stay of at least three consecutive days, his physician certifies that he requires skilled care (physical therapy and occupational therapy) on a daily basis, and the skilled care is medically reasonable and necessary.

 The family files an expedited appeal at the plan level.
 Under the 2024 rule, the appeal must be reviewed by an orthopedic specialist (relevant specialty) and decided within 72 hours.
 The plan-level reviewer reverses the denial.
 Robert is admitted to a SNF in Savannah for 20 days of inpatient rehabilitation.

-Under the continuity of care provisions, the approved prior authorization covers the entire course of SNF stay (up to 100 days under Original Medicare).
+Under the continuity of care provisions, the approved prior authorization covers the course of the SNF stay, which Original Medicare covers up to 100 days per benefit period (days 1 through 20 in full, days 21 through 100 with a daily coinsurance).
 UnitedHealthcare cannot demand mid-treatment reauthorization to discharge Robert prematurely.
 Robert receives 20 days of inpatient SNF care, makes good functional progress, and is discharged home with home health services.

 Patricia is a 65-year-old new Medicare beneficiary living in Columbus.
 She enrolled in a Humana Medicare Advantage PPO plan with prescription drug coverage (MA-PD) effective her 65th birthday.
 Three months into her enrollment, Patricia is diagnosed with atrial fibrillation.
 Her cardiologist prescribes Eliquis (apixaban) for stroke prevention.